DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemRenaming.md

 ---
 ---
 Select a file/folder and click the **Rename** context menu or toolbar item to invoke the "Rename" dialog.
-The component executes the **onItemRenaming** function when you input new file/folder name and click **Save** in the dialog.
+The component executes the **onItemRenaming** function when you enter a new file/folder name and click **Save** in the dialog.

 ![DevExtreme File Manager - Move File or Folder](/images/FileManager/rename-dialog.png)